Raising Real Men’s Gift Guide for Boys

 Another option for teens are the mega version of the younger kid’s stuff.
 Even our older guys got a huge kick out of getting a rubberband machine gun.

 Our teens (and twenties!) kept after us until we ordered training swords – because they wanted a set themselves!
-Last year, we took it up a notch and added bigger and better ones.
+This year we added a katana-style sword.
 These polypropylene swords have the heft and balance of real swords without the danger.
 They’re great for learning how to really sword fight!

 Don’t forget ballistic rockets!
 Our boys have always loved model rockets.
 Of course, what boy wouldn’t like something that goes boom and flies away?